airbytehq/glossary/content/term/slowly changing dimension scd.md

 ---
-title: "What is Slowly Changing Dimension"
+title: "What is Slowly Changing Dimension?"
 tags:
 - data engineering
 ---